Harvest Moon Stargazing at Westmont Observatory

+The observatory opens its doors to the public every third Friday of the month in conjunction with the Santa Barbara Astronomical Unit, whose members bring their own telescopes to Westmont for the public to gaze through.
 The Keck Telescope is housed in the observatory between Russell Carr Field and the track and field/soccer complex.
 Free parking is available near the baseball field.
 Here is a pdf of the campus map.